 Sponsor a Senior Design Project

 By becoming a senior design project sponsor, you benefit from having a team of 3 to 4 senior students examine your engineering problem.
-Projects that you may not currently have the time or facilities to pursue become the top priority of a design team of three senior engineering students.
+Projects that you may not currently have the time or facilities to pursue become the top priority of a team of engineering design students.
 Project work includes problem definition, patent searches, alternative designs, design solution, cost analyses, etc. The cost to you includes a $3,500 subvention fee, plus any extraordinary expenses.
 See additional sponsorship information and sample project descriptions.
 See our brochure.